-“Their Finest Hour: Churchill, Roosevelt, and Stalin and the End of World War II” is the subject of a semester-long project of 13 Lynchburg College museum studies students under the direction of Barbara Rothermel, assistant professor of museum studies and director of the Daura Gallery.
+“Their Finest Hour: Churchill, Roosevelt, and Stalin and the End of World War II” is the subject of a semester-long project of 13 University of Lynchburg museum studies students under the direction of Barbara Rothermel, assistant professor of museum studies and director of the Daura Gallery.
 The exhibition will continue through Friday, May 13.

 This exhibition is an overview of the “Big Three” — Roosevelt, Stalin, and Churchill, coming together to end World War II.
 The material contained in this exhibition will detail the importance of their leadership in the U.S., Soviet Union, and England during World War II.
 A major aspect of the show focuses on these three leaders at the conferences in Tehran and Yalta.